Usage Guide

 Section titled “Viewing Content”Open in Viewer

-Section titled “Open in Viewer”Start the viewer and open a movie:
+Section titled “Open in Viewer”Open the blueprint viewer:

-Section titled “Background Viewer Server”Start the viewer server in the background:
+Section titled “Stop the Viewer Server”Stop the background viewer server when done:

 renku viewer:stopExporting Video